xieyuheng/inner/persons/judea-pearl/the-book-of-why.md

 and `P(S AND T)` reflect my degree of belief in those propositions, who says that my revised degree of belief in `T` should equal the ratio `P(S AND T)/P(S)`, as dictated by Bayes's rule?
-Is "given that I know T" the same as "among cases where `T` occurred“”?
+Is "given that I know T" the same as "among cases where `T` occurred""?
 The language of probability, expressed in symbols like `P(S)`, was intended to capture the concept of frequencies in games of chance.
 But the expression "given that I know" is epistemological and should be governed by the logic of knowledge, not that of frequencies and